akatie/simpleknowledgeservice/mongodb/README.md

-Use MongoDB for a Simple (Medical) Knowledge Service
+# Use MongoDB for a Simple (Medical) Knowledge Service

-The MongoDB package contains:

-1. loadSchemes.py: loads available schemes into MongoDB, with one collection per scheme
-2. reportSchemes.py: basic report on the loaded schemes
-3. *Recipes.py: "recipes" for common knowledge tasks in various domains.
-The first set is for drug schemes.

-As the _.py_ suggests, the code is in Python which is built into Linux and OS X and is easy to install on Windows.
-From the command line, just call
+  1. Install MongoDB ([see](http://docs.mongodb.org/manual/installation/)) and its Python Package ([see](http://api.mongodb.org/python/current/installation.html))

+  2. Make a directory for your database called `sksdb` ...

+         mkdir sksdb

+  3. In a new shell, start Mongo and point it to the database directory

+         mongod --dbpath sksdb &

+  4. (Re)load schemes

-    python loadSchemes.py
+         python importSchemes.py

-or

-    ./loadSchemes.py

-Typical output from the routines are in README_OUTPUT_*
+     ... sample output in _README_OUTPUT_IMPORTSCHEMES_

-Note: we're starting with drug schemes (RxNORM, MTHSPL (NDC), FDA classes ...) and will move on from there to disorders (SNOMED, ICD9, ...) and then labs (LOINC).
+  5. To see queries in action, run ...

+         python reportSchemes.py

+     and

+         python drugRecipes.py

+     ... sample outputs are in _README_OUTPUT_REPORTSCHEMES_ and _README_OUTPUT_DRUGRECIPLES_